 Why Boulder Attracts Big Names

 Boulder is such a vibrant hub for creativity, fitness, and innovation!
-Thanks to the University of Colorado Boulder, we see an influx of amazing talent, while the city’s love for the outdoors draws in top athletes and imaginative artists.
+Thanks to the University of Colorado Boulder, the city continues to attract students, researchers, and artists from around the world, while its strong outdoor culture draws elite athletes and adventure seekers.

 Famous People From Boulder

-Redford attended CU Boulder on a baseball scholarship and worked at The Sink, a popular local bar and restaurant!
-He later became an Oscar-winning director and Hollywood legend, best known for Butch Cassidy and the Sundance Kid and founding the Sundance Film Festival.
+Redford attended CU Boulder on a baseball scholarship and worked at The Sink, a popular local bar and restaurant.
+He later became an Oscar-winning director and Hollywood legend, best known for Butch Cassidy and the Sundance Kid and for founding the Sundance Film Festival.

-This comedy duo met at CU Boulder and created South Park, one of the most successful animated shows of all time.
+This comedy duo met at CU Boulder and created South Park, one of the most successful and longest-running animated shows of all time.
 Their first low-budget film, Cannibal!
-The Musical was made while they were students at CU.
+The Musical, was made while they were students at CU.

-King lived in Boulder in 1974, where he wrote The Shining.
-His eerie stay at The Stanley Hotel in nearby Estes Park inspired the Overlook Hotel, but Boulder itself was where he actually put the novel together.
+Stephen King lived in Boulder in 1974, where he wrote The Shining.
+His eerie stay at the Stanley Hotel in nearby Estes Park inspired the Overlook Hotel, but Boulder itself was where the novel was actually written.

 Joseph Gordon-Levitt – Actor, Director, Founder of HitRecord